AndreasYNY/noTrack/readme.md

 Simple Firefox extension for escaping google's tracker.
 Inspired by Undirect.

 ## How does this work?
-Google hides redirect url before you click the link.
+Google hides redirect url before you click any link.
 So you could inspect the link in the bottom corner.
 ### Before you click:
 ![before](https://i.imgur.com/4CAUpdF.png)
 ### after you click: